oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 ![](workshops/visualbuilder/media/196.png)

-We're done with the Javascript code for now.
+We're done with the Javascript code.
 Go back to the _Action Chain_.
 Click on the _Assign Variables_ that we included before, to map the result of the JS Code calls to the ADP variables.

 Select the _Assign Variable_ action under `Aggregate Deal Type` and click the _Assign_ link on the Properties View on the right.
 Expand the `pieADP` variable on the right, and drag & drop the result from the `aggregateDealType` to the `data` attribute: